8 Tips for Filing a Lyft Claim After Being Injured in an Accident in Lyft

 Underpaid Drivers Can Create Dangerous Trips and Lyft Accidents

-One similarity between Uber and Lyft is the potential that a driver will get into an accident while you’re riding in the car.
+One similarity between Uber and Lyft is the possibility that a driver will get into an accident while you’re riding in the car.
 In fact, Lyft accidents happen more often than you think!
-The low reimbursement rates and drive to get more and more income often results in Lyft drivers working even when they are tired or driving too fast to a destination.
+Drivers face low reimbursement rates and the need to earn more and more income which often results in Lyft drivers driving when they are tired or driving too quickly to a destination.

 According to Gridwise, Uber drivers in Houston make just under $15 per hour.
 Lyft drivers make a similar amount.
 It is a difficult way to earn a living, and rideshare drivers have to hustle.
 Unfortunately, their hustle equals danger for both their passengers and other drivers.

 Millions of people have spent time as Uber and Lyft drivers.
-It does not take long to become a rideshare driver, and they need minimal training.
+It does not take long to become a rideshare driver, and the companies require minimal training.
 Drivers come and go, and the companies invest little in each driver if they spend anything at all.
 Beyond a background check and quick check of driving records (if the companies do them at all), there is no other attention paid to each potential driver’s safety.

-Houston actually tries hard to closely regulate the rideshare industry, but companies like Uber and Lyft fight them tooth and nail.
-The rideshare companies want drivers to come in off the street and start driving practically the next day.
+Texas actually tries hard to closely regulate the rideshare industry, but companies like Uber and Lyft fight them tooth and nail.
+The rideshare companies want drivers to apply for a job and start driving practically the next day.